 If you have all your reactive marketing opportunities covered, or if you happen to be bringing a new product to market that no one or very few people are searching for, then proactive marketing opportunities are great for you.
 With proactive marketing, you can reach the most people, because you can force an ad in front of them instead of waiting for them to look for the product or service you offer.
 You are only limited by the marketing and advertising budget you have and the rate at which your ads convert.
 Remember, if your ads are not converting, you are bleeding money, no matter how little or much you spend.

-If you need help with your marketing or advertising efforts, I’m happy to have a conversation with you and your team to see if we are a good fit to work together.
+If you need help with your marketing or advertising efforts, my digital marketing team and I would be happy to have a conversation with you and your team to see if we are a good fit to work together.
 If we are, we can start a relationship.
 If we are not, I will refer you to whomever I think can help you.
-Shoot me an email and let’s set up a time to talk: firstname.lastname@example.org.
+Shoot me a DM on LinkedIn and let’s set up a time to talk: Rob Timmermann.